PSLmodels/Tax-Calculator/docs/source/installation.rst

 Installation
 ======================

-We recommend that you first install the Anaconda distribution of Python for free from _`Continuum Analytics`
+We recommend that you first install the Anaconda distribution of Python for free from `Continuum Analytics`_.

 For general users, we keep the `latest version`_ for Python 2.7 and 3.4 under the ospc channel on binstar.
 To install